 - Don’t go hiking to Kirkjufell top without a guide if you aren’t an experienced hiker/mountain climber.

-- Going off track has proven to be lethal, so stay on the trail.
+- Going off the track has proven to be lethal, so stay on the trail.

 - Don’t attempt to hike the mountain in winter.